mehrbeniss/share-via/README.md

               />

-**disclaimer: Button and addToast need to be replaced with your own components ;)
+**disclaimer: ShareUrl will be replaced with your desired URL.
+Button and addToast need to be replaced with your own components ;)